getsentry/devenv/README.md

 `devenv doctor`

-When you're inside a repository, this diagnoses and tries to fix common issues.
+Use this to diagnose and fix common issues.

-Checks and fixes are defined in `[reporoot]/devenv/checks`.
+Repo-specific checks and fixes can be defined in `[reporoot]/devenv/checks`.

-`devenv nuke|uninstall` (wip)

-When you're inside a repository, this completely removes the dev environment.
+Otherwise we have "builtin" checks and fixes in `devenv.checks`.

 ## technical overview